-$^{14}$ See also Brendan Scott, Paterson Won't Leave NY Amid Senate Revolt, N.Y.
+12 See also Brendan Scott, Paterson Won't Leave NY Amid Senate Revolt, N.Y.
 Post, June 9, 2009, available at

-Temporary President of the Senate, with each party claiming to have elected one of its own to the position.
-With the Lieutenant Governor's Office vacant and the Temporary President's position in dispute, the line of succession was left unclear.
-Had there been a vacancy in the office of Governor, a new level of chaos would have resulted, with two different people claiming the right to serve as the State's highest officer-and the dispute might well be a political question outside the competence of the courts.
+Governor, a new level of chaos would have resulted, with two different senators claiming the right to serve as the State's highest officer-and the dispute might well be a political question outside the competence of the courts.
 Plainly, a clear line of succession is needed to ensure the orderly transfer of power in the event of death or incapacity by the Governor.

-The Governor's appointment of Lieutenant Governor Ravitch has cured the uncertainty with respect to the line of succession to New York's most important public office and restored stability and order in the State's government.
+The Governor's appointment of a Lieutenant Governor has cured the uncertainty with respect to the line of succession to New York's most important public office and restored stability and order in the State's government.
 Public policy requires that the Court sustain the clarity and stability obtained by the appointment.